lauragift21/mcp-server-workshop/README.md

 - 📌 Each guide includes troubleshooting tips
 - 🧑‍🏫 Ask mentors during the workshop
 - 🚀 Ready to show off?
 [Submit your project](./instructions/submission.md)

 ---

-## 📄 License

-This workshop is open-source under the MIT License.

----